University Hospitals Dietetic Internship Program Provides Comprehensive Clinical and Research Training

 Combined Master’s Degree Program

-The Combined Dietetic Internship/Master’s Degree Program is 16 months.
+The Combined Dietetic Internship/Master’s Degree Program is 16 months long.
 The first 11 months are devoted to completing the accredited Dietetic Internship Program and 14 hours of graduate school coursework.
 The remaining graduate school requirements are completed during the final months.
-This is a winning combination to have a Master’s Degree and registered dietitian nutritionist credentials at the end of the 16-month program and provides the student with a competitive edge when entering the job market for the first time.
+To have a Master’s Degree and registered dietitian nutritionist credentials at the end of the 16-month program is a winning combination and provides the student with a competitive edge when entering the job market for the first time.

 The Dietetic Internship at University Hospitals provides a minimum of 1,587 hours of full-time scheduled supervised practice experience within a 49-week period.
 The program has an annual enrollment of five full-time interns.